ghoshs/counqer_v1/README.md

 	`get_sameAs_dbpedia.py` - for all unique entities collected from KB and shortened, get the corresponting entity identities in other KBs (namely, Wikidata and Freebase).

-2. Get the two predicate lists from `get_predicate_list.R`.

-3. Get the number of entities per subject per predicate information from KB query using psql.
+2. Get the number of entities per subject per predicate information from KB query using psql.

 	a.
 Enumerating